β Features

 - `color-background-4`: 3 layer above main background color, used as background color for buttons and inputs;

-- `color-alt-1`: Used as tag color and input error;
+- `color-alt-1`: Used as tag color, input error and past due date;

 - `color-alt-2`: Used as tag color;

-- `color-alt-3`: Used as tag color;
+- `color-alt-3`: Used as tag color and due date when it's current date;

 - `color-alt-4`: Used as tag color;